 Secondary outcome [9] 426315 0

 Rate of per-protocol compliance to the VMAT RT planning and treatment protocol.
-Compliance data will be collected from the documented Radiation Therapy Quality Assurance assessment, with major and minor deviations defined the trial protocol.
+Compliance data will be collected from the documented Radiation Therapy Quality Assurance assessment, with major and minor deviations defined in the trial protocol.

 Timepoint [9] 426315 0